gotd/td/.github/SUPPORT.md

 ## What to do if I'm banned

 First, try not to panic, anti-abuse system often makes false-positive bans.
+See [discussions](https://github.com/lonamiwebs/telethon/issues/824#issuecomment-432182634) in other Telegram API libraries for more context.

 Second, write to [recover@telegram.org](mailto:recover@telegram.org) explaining what you intend to do with the API, asking to unban your account.